 Shari and her husband, Aaron, reside with their twin boys in Sioux Falls, where she is a teacher.
 She is involved in church groups.

-A native of Mitchell, S.D., Ryan Miller attended NSU from 1994-98, during which he was a two-time Northern Sun All-Conference and All-Academic selection.
+Ryan Miller, a native of Mitchell, S.D., attended NSU from 1994-98, during which he was a two-time Northern Sun All-Conference and All-Academic selection.
 He currently ranks 10th on Northern State's all-time scoring list after leading his teams to four straight conference championships and the 1998 regional title.
 He was named a Div.
 II All-American and an All-Northern Sun Intercollegiate Conference Academic selection as a senior in 1997-98.

 In the 1998 North Central Region Championship, Miller scored 45 points, making nine 3-pointers, leading Northern State to an 88-82 victory over in-state rival South Dakota State to advance to their first Elite 8 in Louisville, Ky.
 Miller was drafted into the CBA in 1999 and played professionally for the Fargo-Moorhead Beez of International Basketball Association that season.